Skip to main content

 Yes

-Quick overview of spread
+Quick overview of the spread

 Standard Deviation